FLAMEGPU/FLAMEGPU2/README.md

 + Warnings and a loss of performance due to hash collisions in device code ([#356](https://github.com/FLAMEGPU/FLAMEGPU2/issues/356))
 + Multiple known areas where performance can be improved (e.g. [#449](https://github.com/FLAMEGPU/FLAMEGPU2/issues/449), [#402](https://github.com/FLAMEGPU/FLAMEGPU2/issues/402))
-+ Windows/MSVC builds using CUDA 11.0 may encounter errors when performing incremental builds if the static library has been recompiled.
-If this presents itself, re-save any `.cu` file in your executable producing project and re-trigger the build.
-+ Debug builds under linux with CUDA 11.0 may encounter cuda errors during `validateIDCollisions`.
-Consider using an alternate CUDA version if this is required ([#569](https://github.com/FLAMEGPU/FLAMEGPU2/issues/569)).
-+ CUDA 11.0 with GCC 9 may encounter a segmentation fault during compilation of the test suite.
-Consider using GCC 8 with CUDA 11.0.
 + CUDA 12.2+ suffers from poor RTC compilation times, to be fixed in a future release ([#1118](https://github.com/FLAMEGPU/FLAMEGPU2/issues/1118)).
 + Wrapped spatial message iteration with may incorrectly report that the radius is not a factor of the environment with `FLAMEGPU_SEATBELTS=ON` for certain floating point values, to be fixed in a future release ([#1177](https://github.com/FLAMEGPU/FLAMEGPU2/issues/1177)).